dhmit/gender_novels/gender_novels/tutorials/setup/setup.md

 instructions and tried to overhaul them to make them easier.
 You're right now looking at the result of that effort.

+This guide includes a complete installation of Python, git, and PyCharm on your computer.
+Many of you have already complete some of these steps.
+Hence, if you are certain or almost certain that you have already completed one of the listed steps, you can move to the next one.

+Here's a brief list of the changes, compared to the guides from Friday:
+- No use of the command line
+- Use of the graphical Python installer from python.org
+- Setup of the virtual environment is done by PyCharm

+We hope this will make it easier for your to setup your Python enviroment.

 ## 1. Install Python